 Use the site's comparison tools to create additional comparisons.

 It was only a matter of time until Sony added a 35mm f/1.4 lens to the GM family.
 Offering that focal length and aperture combination in the flagship lineup seemed a no-brainer.

-I expect that another no-brainer to many will be the decision to purchase this relatively compact, lightweight, and affordable lens.
+The other no-brainer to many is the decision to purchase this extremely high performing, relatively compact, lightweight, and affordable lens.
 Its review-time best seller ranking attests to that statement.
 Just get the Sony FE 35mm f/1.4 GM Lens.